coolshare/NewFramework-SchemaDriven/README.md

 But <b>why do we need to hard coding the html tags ourselve instead of automating them?</b>

 <b>C. Solution:</b><br/>
-We should think about coding a form in a different way: form info such as fields and styles are data to be consumed by form renderer so that is no coding to build a form.
+We should think about coding a form in a different way: form info (form schema) such as fields and styles are data to be consumed by form renderer so that is no coding to build a form.
 Instead, the job of engineers is to provide form info (form schema) to the form renderer and the rest is the form renderer's job to show the view.